 - Once you selected WRITE in the node panel, you can map your INPUT values into the fields by @-referencing them.
 Start typing "@" into a field and all values of the same type as the field will appear in the value picker.
 Click to confirm the selected value.

 - Finally, add a result node letting the user know that their request is pending approval.

 Build your second module

-- In your service, once again select New Module.
+- In your Application, once again select New Module.
 This module will allow managers to approve or reject the vacation requests made by their employees.